Find a Supervisor

 - Gothic and plastic surgery;

-Catherine also runs the Contemporary Gothic Reading Group, which meets once a fortnight to discuss texts chosen by the participants and is open to all postgraduates and staff across the university.
-She welcomes Ph.D applications related to any aspect of Gothic literature and culture, or to literature and fashion, and is happy to consider interdisciplinary proposals.
+Catherine also runs, with Sara Wasson, the Contemporary Gothic Reading Group, which meets several times a term to discuss texts chosen by the participants and is open to all postgraduates and staff across the university.
+She welcomes Ph.D applications related to any aspect of Gothic literature and culture, or to literature/film and fashion, and is happy to consider interdisciplinary proposals.